shirley-06/MICB475_25W1_Team_8/README.md

 ### November 4, 2025
 #### Agenda
 - issues with trimming data
+- Should we perform feature-based filtering?
+(Should we keep the "rare" reads?)
 - preliminary data (alpha and beta charts)

 #### Minutes